yohanis-ke/mystery/README.md

 1. Once you're satisfied with the choice or choices you've made, merge your branch back into *master*.
 You may choose to do this after one choice, or after several.
 This is for you to decide, but remember, you're **not allowed to simply delete choices from `CHOICES.txt`**.
 So if you go several choices in, and then decide you want to go back, you'll have to go back to where you branched off of, so merging frequently is probably not a bad idea.
 1. Make a new branch, and go back to **Step 2** until you reach an ending you like.

 One more thing.
-If at any point, you feel like you explored all the choices you could, and its impossible to proceed, click on [this link](story/6a.md) to get a hint.
-Try to hold off for as long as possible, or you'll spoil the story!
+If at any point, you feel like you explored all the choices you could, and it's impossible to proceed, click on [this link](story/6a.md) to get a hint.
+Try to hold off for as long as possible or you'll spoil the story!

 Alright, [let's jump into the story!](story/intro.md)